natelaclaire/cis334/class-4/chapter-10-discovery-projects.md

     public function __construct(
         protected string $label,
         protected string $name,
-        array $validationResult = [], // this isn't promoted to a property, just used in the constructor protected ?int $minLength = null,
+        array $validationResult = [], // this is not promoted to a property, just used in the constructor protected ?int $minLength = null,
         protected ?int $maxLength = null,
         protected ?string $placeholder = null,